Rajkot International Airport

+Flight operations began from 10 September 2023, by shifting all flight operations to this airport from the existing Rajkot Airport.
+As of September 2023, the airport serves only domestic destinations, with international destinations expected to begin by the end of 2025.

 History

 The site clearance approval for the airport was granted by the Government of India in May 2017.
 Prime Minister Narendra Modi presided over the groundbreaking ceremony held on 7 October 2017.
-The Union ministry of Environment, Forest and Climate change (MoEF) accorded environmental clearance (EC) to the project on 10 October 2017.
+The Ministry of Environment, Forest and Climate Change (MoEFCC) accorded environmental clearance (EC) to the project on 10 October 2017.

 Land acquisition issues delayed the tendering process by a few months.
-Afcons, Dilip Buildcon, Gayatri Projects, Larsen & Toubro and Reliance Infrastructure were among the bidders for the Engineering, procurement, and construction (EPC) tender floated by AAI.
+Afcons, Dilip Buildcon, Gayatri Projects, Larsen & Toubro and Reliance Infrastructure were among the bidders for the Engineering, procurement, and construction (EPC) tender floated by the Airports Authority of India (AAI).
 The financial bids were opened on 9 August 2018 and Dilip Buildcon emerged as the lowest bidder.
 The Cabinet Committee on Economic Affairs gave its approval for the project on 28 February 2019.
 Subsequently, in March 2019, Reliance Infrastructure was awarded the EPC contract worth ₹648 crore to construct the airport.
-The construction is to be completed within 30 months.
+The construction was given a completion deadline of within 30 months.
 The contract also requires the contractor to provide operation and maintenance services for a period of two years following the commissioning of the project.
 The Central Government had initially sanctioned ₹1405 crore for the project, but revised the amount in June 2019 to ₹2654 crore.

+The airport was expected to be completed and opened on 31 December 2023.
+However, it was completed before time in the last quarter of June 2023, and was inaugurated by Prime Minister Narendra Modi on 27 July 2023.